Why Community Service?

 - Vulnerable Populations

-Community service performed to satisfy the eligibility requirements for participation in the Nevada Promise Scholarship Promise must not:
+To satisfy the eligibility requirements for the Nevada Promise Scholarship, community service performed must not:

 - Result in compensation, payment, or remuneration of any kind of the student.